 Florida law requires each motorist to drive with the same level of care and skill that a reasonable motorist would use when faced with the same circumstances.
 Common examples of drivers breaching the duty of care include drunk driving, following too closely, driving too fast for weather or traffic conditions, and texting while driving.
 These are not behaviors that would generally be expected of a reasonable driver because they expose others to a foreseeable risk of harm.
 A violation of a traffic law, such as a posted speed limit or the requirement to yield in certain situations, may be useful evidence of negligence, although it does not establish conclusive proof.
 In cases involving drunk driving and violations of other state penal laws, by contrast, evidence of these behaviors does establish conclusive proof of negligence under the negligence per se doctrine.

 Next, the plaintiff must establish a causal connection between the damages that he or she incurred and the defendant’s breach.
-After that, the plaintiff will need to submit evidence supporting the amount of monetary compensation that he or she is seeking in the claim.
+After that, the plaintiff will need to submit evidence supporting the amount of monetary compensation that he or she is seeking in the litigation.
 Common forms of damages include medical bills, missed wages, loss of future earning capacity, property damage, pain and suffering, and projected long-term medical care costs, among other examples.Understanding Florida’s PIP Benefits System

 In January 2013, the Florida legislature enacted a series of changes to the state’s Personal Injury Protection (PIP) law.
 This requires drivers to carry a PIP coverage policy of at least $10,000.
 Under the PIP system, a driver injured in an auto accident can receive medical benefits after the collision even if the policyholder was the driver who caused the accident.
 This is known as a “no-fault” system, since it is not based on proving liability.
 The changes impose stringent timelines, however, providing accident victims with only 14 days to obtain treatment.